Lubuntu 10.04 Alpha 1 – Visual Overview

 Conclusion

-Not having had many preconceptions regarding LXDE/Lubuntu i found myself presently surprised.
+Not having had many preconceptions regarding LXDE/Lubuntu i found myself pleasantly surprised.
 It was pleasant to look at, pleasant to use and although I doubt I would switch from GNOME to LXDE, it can give excellent performance to those who would benefit from doing so.

 Were my netbook still alive (needs a new charger!) i would have loved to have put Lubuntu 10.04 Alpha 1 through its paces on more modest hardware.
 I would be especially interested to see how it stacks up against Xubuntu 10.04 Alpha 1… but for now i think Lubuntu is a very worthy entrant into the pantheon of *buntu!